China–Czech Republic relations: 1989–present

 The Czech Republic became an independent country on 1 January 1993, the Chinese government extended diplomatic relations.
 At the dissolution of Czechoslovakia in 1993, government officials from both sides signed and exchanged notes recognizing the treaties and agreements signed between China and the former Czechoslovakia Federal Republic continues to be upheld and binding.
 Sino-Czech relations were strained under the presidency of Václav Havel who was highly supportive of Chinese dissidents and was a friend of the Dalai Lama.

 The bilateral relationship sunk to a low in 1995 as the Czech Republic allowed Lien Chan and other Taiwanese government officials to have a state visit in their country.
 The Czech Republic also openly supported Two-Chinas and Taiwan's re-entry in the United Nations.
-In early 1996, relationship between the two countries improved as the Czech Republic under Vaclav Klaus reaffirmed its One China policy.
+In early 1996, relationship between the two countries improved as the Czech Republic under Václav Klaus reaffirmed its One China policy.

 Miloš Zeman, who served as prime minister of the Czech Republic from 1998 to 2002 and serves as the president since 2013, tried to forge close ties to China.
 The Czech political representation opened itself up to the Chinese government in 2013–14 for "economic diplomacy".
 By 2019, this rapprochement has had mixed results including several economic and political controversies.